 If you are not musically inclined but want to learn about the culture there are other aspects such as carnival administration and event management you can support us with.

-London's premier cultural precursor to the annual Notting Hill Carnival, "the London Calypso Tent" will take place during the period during August 2016.
-With the grand opening being Friday 5th other dates are 12th, 19th (Groovy Soca Competition), 25th (Calypso Monarch Finals) and 26th (the Peoples Choice Awards was held the following day on the 26th.
+London's premier cultural precursor to the annual Notting Hill Carnival, "the London Calypso Tent" took place during August 2016.
+The grand opening took place on Friday 5th with the Groovy Soca Competition on 19th and the Calypso Monarch Finals on the 25th.
+The very popular Peoples Choice Awards was held the following day on the 26th.

 #calypsouk #socauk #londoncarnival #uksoca #thenottinghillcarnival#nottinghillcarnival